 The campgrounds are primitive.
 Campers use porta potties and have no means of hand washing.
-Campsites are pot holed, poorly marked and without tent pads.
+Campsites are potholed, poorly marked and without tent pads.
 Many lack picnic tables and fire rings.

 This renovation project greatly improves the camping experience and makes it easier to maintain the campgrounds to a higher standard of cleanliness and safety.
 Renovations include installing hand wash stations, grading campgrounds, delineating and labeling campsites, developing tent pads in tent camping areas and installing picnic tables and fire rings at sites that currently lack these basic amenities.
-Mariner Park Campground would also benefit from landscaping.